Eisenhower Matrix for Freelancers

 DO FIRST

-• Meet a critical client project deadline
+• Meet critical client project deadline

-• Respond to an urgent client issue or revision request
+• Respond to urgent client revision request

-• Send a final reminder for an overdue invoice
+• Send final reminder for overdue invoice

 PLAN THIS WEEK